martinthomson/i-d-template/doc/WEB.md

 Choose this option and maybe select a helpful name for the branch.

 If you don't have commit access, then this option does not appear.
-GitHub will always create a branch for you.
-These are named `patch-1`, `patch-2`, etc..., which isn't very descriptive, but that doesn't matter.
+GitHub will create a branch for you.
+These are given useless names like `patch-1`, `patch-2`, etc..., which isn't very descriptive, but that doesn't matter too much.

 Hit the "Propose changes" button.